 Everyone has a story about what sets them apart from their competition, but not everyone is intentional in telling that story.
 Proactively marketing your story and what sets you apart as a human and business professional is how you build a personal brand.

-Intentionally crafting your personal brand allows you to tell your story as you want it to be told, establish yourself as an expert in your field, and form real connections with clients and others in your industry that go beyond business.
+Intentionally crafting your personal brand allows you to tell your story as you want it to be told.
+It also allows you to establish yourself as an expert in your field and form real connections with clients and others in your industry that go beyond business.

 A strong personal brand is just that—it’s personal.
 When you’re building your brand, it’s important to integrate things that are important to you both personally and professionally.

 Maybe it’s a love for animals, your family, coaching or mentoring youth, charity work, or a passion project.
 A personal brand isn’t all focused on business: It should highlight your values both personally and professionally to help people connect with you.

 Remember, you’re trying to establish the “know, like, and trust” factor, and there’s no better way to do that than through your own interests, which you may share with a future client.

 Next, think about what you bring to the table professionally.
 What are you really good at?
 What’s the work that most lights you up?
 Maybe it’s working with first-time homebuyers who have credit challenges, or maybe you’re an expert on VA loans.